The

 from the Old Country by several of their sons.
 The Silberstein name was predominant

-after the turn of the 20th Century, several of the sons and a daughter moved
+after the turn of the 20th Century, several of the Siberstein sons and a daughter moved

-to Baltimore, where the Kolodny family and more than 100 Silberstein descendants
+to Baltimore, where the Kolodny and Baker families and more than 130 Silberstein descendants

-a "cousins club" through the mid-1960s, and held its most recent reunion
+a "cousins club" through the mid-1960s, and held its most recent annual reunion

-in 1965 at the Summer home of the late Saul & Rigi Silverstein in Willimantic,
+in 1965 at the summer estate ("Shortacre") of the late Saul & Rigi Silverstein on Columbia Lake in Willimantic,

 Connecticut.
 Samuel and Ruth Silberstein's presently known descendants include

-and a total of more than 245 living cousins, everywhere from Brookline to Baltimore,
+and a total of more than 320 living cousins, everywhere from Brookline and Framingham, Massachusetts to Baltimore, Rockville and Bethesda, Maryland,

 The